 His name was Hugo Black.

-You didn't know that, Don?
+You didn't know that, Dawn?

 FDR appointed to the Supreme Court, and he was confirmed Hugo Black, a known member of the Ku Klux Klan, and he was their lawyer as well.

-Senator William Henry King, Democrat Utah at the time, quote, having been A member of the Klan would not disqualify a man from becoming a member of the Supreme Court.
+Senator William Henry King, Democrat Utah, at the time, quote, having been a member of the Klan would not disqualify a man from becoming a member of the Supreme Court.

 Senator Marvin Logan, Marvell Logan, sorry, Democrat Kentucky.